bhekanik/blog/cl3ihznlr09g6mynv0f96hcs4.md

 If you have any questions or thoughts, [reach out](https://twitter.com/bhekanik)!

+The Pro-Search repo is public [here](https://github.com/bhekanik/pro-search)! so feel free to contribute.

 ### Resources

 If you’re new to Svelte, these three presentations by Rich Harris, the creator of Svelte, are a popular way to get a pretty comprehensive introduction of what it is, why it exists, and what it wants to achieve.